KediDili/VanillaPlusProfessions/features.md

 ### Spring Thaw
 Large tapper produce can be harvested from tappers.

+This will only affect the vanilla pine tars, maple syrups and oak resins and turn them into their large versions added by VPP.
+This talent may be needed for some skill craftables added by VPP as well.

 ### Accumulation
 Chance for tapper products to increase\nin quality if left uncollected overnight.